Justice John Paul Stevens wrote: “Death is not life’s simple opposite, or its necessary terminus, but rather its completion.”

 He articulated biblically and theologically why the struggle against apartheid was the duty of a Christian.

 Mark Gevisser once posed a question: Can one nation have two icons of reconciliation at the same time?

-Tutu has been at pains to underscore the fact that reconciliation must not be confused with forgetfulness.
+Tutu had been at pains to underscore the fact that reconciliation must not be confused with forgetfulness.
 Reconciliation is possible only after the truth is said; after things are named with their proper names.

 Maya Angelou’s poem – When the Great Trees Fall – helps us to show how much Tutu’s life’s legacy will reverberate.
 “We can be.
 Be and be better because Archbishop Tutu existed.”

 Archbishop Tutu will be deservedly remembered.
-He has left a rich legacy that, fortunately, will last much longer than his 90 years.
+He left a rich legacy that, fortunately, will last much longer than his 90 years.